-Late on 26th July 1813, Picton and Cole took the decision to fall back to Pamplona in view of the overwhelming size of the French force they faced.
+Late on 26th July 1813, Picton and Cole took the decision to fall back to Pamplona in view of the overwhelming French force they faced.

-D’Erlon’s Corps lay well behind the other two, in view of D’Erlon’s failure to press his advance after the aggressive counter-attack by Barnes in the Maya Valley.
+D’Erlon’s Corps lay well behind the other two, due to D’Erlon’s failure to advance after the aggressive counter-attack by Barnes in the Maya Valley.

-A sortie by the French garrison in Pamplona caused the Spanish force of O’Donnell to prepare to abandon the blockade of the city, when they were reinforced by the Corps of Carlos D’España.
+A sortie by the French garrison in Pamplona caused the Spanish force of O’Donnell to prepare to abandon the blockade of the city.
+O’Donnell was reinforced by the Corps of Carlos D’España, keeping him in place.

-Picton’s Third Division and Cole’s Fourth Division were marching past the town of Huarte, when Picton resolved not to continue the retreat but to make a stand against Soult’s army.
+Picton’s Third Division and Cole’s Fourth Division were passing the town of Huarte, heading south-west, when Picton resolved to make a stand against Soult’s army.

-The advantage of the place was that the two valleys of the River Ulzana, from the Baztan and the River Arga, converged to within two miles of each other making it possible to block the French advances down each valley.
+At this point the valleys of the River Ulzana and the River Arga, converged to within two miles of each other, making it possible to block the French advances down each valley.

 Picton directed Cole to take up a position between the two rivers.

-The line Cole selected for his Fourth Division was a ridge running west to east between the village of Sorauren on the River Ulzana and a conical hill above the village of Zabaldica on the River Arga (hereafter referred to as Ridge A).
+The line Cole selected for his Fourth Division was a ridge running west to east, between the village of Sorauren on the River Ulzana and a conical hill above the village of Zabaldica, on the River Arga (Ridge A).

-Ridge A was high, with a steep slope running into the valley along its north side, beyond which was further ridge (hereafter referred to as Ridge B).
+Ridge A was high, with a steep slope running into the valley along its north side, beyond which was a further ridge (Ridge B).

 Picton’s Third Division, with the cavalry and artillery, adopted a position further to the south and east of Ridge A, along the River Egues, to the east of Huarte.